tomichj/influx/README.md

 for more information.

-### Event Filter
+### Event Processing

-Influx uses the [stripe_event](https://github.com/integrallis/stripe_event) gem to retrieve Stripe events.
-Influx ships with an EventFilter implementation that records all events seen and will not retrieve an event with the same id a second time.
+Influx uses the [stripe_event](https://github.com/integrallis/stripe_event) gem to process Stripe events.
+Influx records each event id and will not process an event with the same id a second time.

-You can specify your own additional event filter in the initializer config:
+You can supply an event filter in the initializer config:

 ```ruby
 Influx.configure do |config|